St Peter's Seminary, Cardross: Architecture

+History of use

-By the time it was completed in 1966, the number of candidates entering the priesthood had begun to decline.
+By the time it was completed in 1966, the growth of church congregations had stagnated, the number of candidates entering the priesthood had begun to decline, and the Second Vatican Council reforms moved much of their training into the parishes.
 As a result, the building never reached its full capacity of around 100 students.
 From the outset, the building was riddled with problems, including maintenance difficulties with such a unique structure and significant water entry; the architects and owners each blamed the other for these problems.

-Post-seminary

-In February 1980, the buildings closed as a seminary.
+The seminary closed in February 1980.
 The Archdiocese of Glasgow moved St Peter's College to Newlands in southern Glasgow.
 St Peter's College, Newlands, remained until November 1984 when it was closed and transferred its students to Chesters College in Bearsden, Glasgow.
-The Cardross site subsequently became a drug rehabilitation centre in 1983.
-Due to maintenance problems with the modern buildings, their attempted use ended by 1984 and vandalism to them began soon afterwards.
-The drug rehabilitation centre, now confined to Kilmahew House, closed in 1987.
-Maintenance of Kilmahew House ended in the early 1990s, higher palisade fencing was erected in 1992 in an attempt to curb vandalism.
+The Cardross site became a drug rehabilitation centre in 1983.
+Due to maintenance problems with the modern buildings, they were not used again after 1984, when the centre confined themselves to Kilmahew House, and vandalism began soon after.

+Abandonment

+The drug rehabilitation centre closed in 1987.
+The whole site was abandoned, vandalised on multiple occasions and later surrounded with a higher fence.
 In 1995, a fire so badly damaged Kilmahew House that it was deemed too unsafe to stand and was demolished.
 The remaining modern buildings had been Category A listed by Historic Scotland in 1992, and in October 2005 was named Scotland's greatest post-WWII building by the architecture magazine Prospect.